Al-Khatib al-Baghdadi: Creed

+Dispute

+As a result of Al-Khatib's unwavering adherence to Ash'arism, his defence of Kalam, and his outspoken, harsh criticism of the Hanbalis, tensions between them escalated in Baghdad.
+As a result of his persecution, he was compelled to relocate to Damascus from his hometown.
+Ibn al-Jawzi charged him for bigotry and fanaticism due to his severe criticism of the Hanbalis.

 Controversy over al-Baghdadi

 Biographers Sibt ibn al-Jawzi, Ibn Kathīr, and Ibn Taghribirdi wrote that the original was a work by as-Suri which al-Baghdādī had extended.
 Yāqūt al-Ḥamawī attributed the authorship to as-Surī's sister and accused al-Baghdādī of plagiarism, whereas Ibn Kathīr made no accusation of plagiarism, but attributed the original to as-Suri's wife.

 He was accused of being Hanbali then switched to becoming Shafi'i according to Ibn Al-Jawzi, however, early and contemporary historians unanimously agreed that he began his career as a Shafi‘i and was never a Hanbali in his life.

 Reception

 The Hanbali hadith master, Ibn Aqil said: "Al-Khatib wrote abundantly on the science of hadith and became the undisputed hadith authority in his time."
 Al-Mu’taman al-Saji said "that the people of Baghdad never saw anyone such as al-Khatib after Al-Daraqutni."
 Abu ‘Ali al-Baradani said: "It is probable al-Khatib never met his equal."
 Abu Ishaq al-Isfarayini said: "Al-Khatib is the Daraqutni of our time."